How to build a website like Airbnb

 Sharetribe Console, open to the listing management page.
 Overlaid on top are two boxes where the operator is taking actions: closing a listing and approving a listing.

-Ways to build a website like Airbnb
+3 ways to build a website like Airbnb

-Today’s marketplace entrepreneurs have alternatives that don't require development skills or massive budgets.
+Today’s marketplace entrepreneurs have alternatives that don’t require development skills or massive budgets.
+Today, the three most common ways to create a marketplace like Airbnb are:

-• Coding from scratch
+1. Coding from scratch

-• Using a combination of no-code tools
+2. Using a combination of no-code tools

-• Using a marketplace builder.
+3. Using a marketplace builder

-In addition to these three approaches, there are several other ways to create a website like Airbnb.
-For example, it's possible to use a generic website builder like Wordpress with marketplace plugins.
 While none of these can quite match the speed to market of dedicated no-code marketplace software or offer the same flexibility as custom development, they may fit your specific situation.
-If you're looking for the right approach for you, have a look at our article on choosing the right marketplace software.
+If you’re looking for the right approach, read our article on choosing the right marketplace software.

 Custom-develop your rental marketplace from scratch